kartoza/bims-website/docs/src/administrator/biodiversity-data/manage-admin-tables.md

 ![Taxa 7](img/taxa-6.png)

 Updating is used when one wants to update a synonym with the accepted name.
 Prior to updating, the accepted taxon needs to be checked and the verified button checked.
-Then to update the synonym, click the check box of both taxa, and select Update taxa, and click `Go`.
+Then to update the synonym, click the check box of both taxa, and select Update taxa, and click `GO`.
 This functionality is currently being refined.

 ## BIMS: Taxon groups